• $100M Book Club

 Source

-⛳️ The author's journey: from professor to blueprint maker
+⛳️ The author's journey: From professor to system builder

-So Collins and his research partner Jerry Porras spent six years digging into 18 visionary companies that had dominated their industries for decades.
+So Collins and his research partner Jerry Porras spent six years studying companies that lasted over 100 years - comparing them directly to competitors who didn't make it.

 Time to uncover the treasure...